 - Fungal Infection

-The 2016 Paediatric Infectious Diseases Programme starts in September 2016.
-The next PENTA-ESPID HIV course online component beings in May 2016, with the residential component taking place in October 2016.
-The Infection and Immunity in Children: Oxford residential course takes place in June/July each year.
+The Paediatric Infectious Diseases Programme starts in September.
+The online component of the PENTA-ESPID HIV course usually begins each May, with the residential component taking place in October.
+The Infection and Immunity in Children Oxford residential course takes place in June/July each year.

 The Postgraduate Diploma is normally completed within two years.

-The following course components can be taken before applying for the Postgraduate Diploma and if successfully completed and if taken within two years of starting the Postgraduate Diploma, then these elements of the Programme requirements will normally be dispensed: The Infection and Immunity in Children course, which runs each summer in Oxford, and the PENTA-ESPID online and residential HIV course.
-For example, the online PENTA-ESPID paediatric HIV Medicine course starts in May each year culminating in the residential course in October.
+The PENTA-ESPID HIV and Infection and Immunity in Children courses can be taken before applying for the Postgraduate Diploma, and if successfully completed and if taken within two years of starting the Postgraduate Diploma, then these elements of the programme requirements will normally be dispensed.
 Whether undertaken before registration for the Postgraduate Diploma or within the two-year duration of the Postgraduate Diploma, all components must be completed in order to satisfy the requirements of the Postgraduate Diploma.
-See the course structure above for further details.

 This Programme is usually oversubscribed, so early application is advised.
 Please visit the Postgraduate Diploma in Paediatric Infectious Diseases page on the University of Oxford Graduate Admissions website for details of the selection criteria.